oppia/oppia-web-developer-docs/Troubleshooting.md

 Here are some general troubleshooting tips for Oppia.
 The platform specific tips are [[Linux|Troubleshooting#linux]], [[Windows|Troubleshooting#windows]], and [[Mac OS|Troubleshooting#mac-os]].

+### Local datastore data are not being deleted

+In some cases it is possible that the local datastore data are not deleted when the server is rerun, you can delete the data by running `curl -X POST http://localhost:8089/reset` when the devserver is running.

 ### `No module named builtins`

 If after running `python -m scripts.start` you get the following lines: